ajjacobs/FretboardQuiz/README.md

 # TODO
 - [x] Implement a solution to avoid false readings based on noise.
-      - May 6, 2023: added elementary noise gating.
 - [ ] Implement more sophisticated noisegate
 - [ ] More sophisticated pitch detection.
 Right now I'm just doing a rudimentary estimate of the fundamental frequency using a fourier transform.
 That being said, it seems to work surprisingly